 Topical divisions will usually fall under two general classes.
 First, where the form of discussion is strictly demonstrative, the design being to prove a proposition asserted, each distinct branch of the argument will form a head of the discourse.
 The division in this case is obvious, as soon as the several evidences are collected and arranged.
 Second, in explanatory sermons the subject will be decomposed by descending from genus to species.
 The truth unfolded will be set forth either in the parts which compose it, or in a series of different relations or aspects.
-For example, let the text be, "Honour thy father and thy mother," and let us suppose that the task undertaken in the sermon is the didactic explanation of filial duty. composed of-1.
+For example, let the text be, "Honour thy father and thy mother," and let us suppose that the task undertaken in the sermon is the didactic explanation of filial duty.
+This is composed of-1.
 Respect; 2.
 Maintenance; 3.
 Obedience; 4.
 Affection.
 Or, as an example of the second subdivision, let the text be Rom. xii.
 11: Be "not slothful in business," and the task of the preacher is the commendation of diligence.
 Its advantages may be set forth-1.
 To one's self; 2.
 To one's family; 3.
 To society; 4.
 To the Church.
 Or else the practical sermon may seek to enforce a duty: its several grounds or motives will in this case furnish the several heads, as in the class of demonstrative sermons.

-I would now announce a few rules of the most pracyou in the forming of divisions, whether they be text tical nature, which, as I conceive, should always guide
+I would now announce a few rules of the most practical nature, which, as I conceive, should always guide you in the forming of divisions, whether they be textual or topical.

-Although the N 1.
-Divisions should not be numerous. sermon is a composition very different from the drama, the limit affixed to the number of acts by Horace1 is a safe one, at least on the major side.
-He prohibits more Multiplied divisions are every way objectionable.
+1. Divisions should not be numerous.
+Although the sermon is a composition very different from the drama, the limit affixed to the number of acts by Horace is a safe one, at least on the major side.
+He prohibits more than five.
+Multiplied divisions are every way objectionable.
 They overburden the memory, whereas a real object of method is to aid memory.
 While they wear an appearance of great exactness, they are really inaccurate, because the necessities of an artificial symmetry often constrain those who employ them to make a distinction which is not according to a true difference.